 “You gods,” she exclaimed, “ought to be ashamed of yourselves.
 You are always jealous and hate seeing a goddess take a fancy to a mortal man, and live with him in open matrimony.
 So when rosy-fingered Dawn made love to Orion, you precious gods were all of you furious till Diana went and killed him in Ortygia”.

-Homer later tells us how Odysseus uses the constellation Orion to find his way to his home Ithaca in the Greek Ionian islands.
+The stars are long used as navigational aids.
+Homer tells us how Odysseus uses the constellation Orion to find the way to his home Ithaca in the Greek Ionian islands.
 Odysseus sails on a raft from Calypso’s island home during the night.
 Homer tells us,

 “Sleep never fell upon his eyelids as he watched the Pleiades and late-setting Boötes, and the Bear that men also call the Wagon; she turns about in the same spot and watches for Orion, and she alone has no share in the baths of Ocean.
 Calypso the goddess had told him to keep her on his left hand in his sailing.”

 By keeping the Bear (Ursa Major, aka The Big Dipper/The Plow), which turns around the North Pole and never touches the horizon to his left, and then looking for Orion straight ahead, Homer is telling us that Odysseus steered towards the east.
 That is the only time Homer discusses navigation in his epics.

 There is definitely an “Orion Season.”
 With numerous bright stars in an easily recognized pattern, Orion was used not only for navigation but reckoning the time of year.
 In Hesiod’s Works and Days, written about 700 BCE, he instructs us to “[…] winnow Demeter’s holy grain, when strong Orion first appears […]” This would be late July.